tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 It consists of the class `CaptionRenderer` that was used in the [Code Snippet Drawing](#code-snippet-drawing) snippet.

-`Implementation of the Caption Drawing | CaptionRenderer | pacakage drawing`
+`Implementation of the Caption Drawing
+| CaptionRenderer.java | pacakage drawing`

 ```java
 class CaptionRenderer {